A Wisconsin Senate Democrat leader has asked for a meeting with the governor of Wisconsin on the Illinois border for crying out loud.

 Second biggest two-week jump in the history of the gasoline market, according to a new survey of filling stations.

-Now, it's interesting, they surveyed filling stations.
+They surveyed filling stations.

 And from that, we learn that it's the Libya crisis sending the prices up.

-So you go out to your neighborhood gas station if you're seeing and you do a poll.
+So you go out to your neighborhood gas station if you're seeing it and you do a poll.

 Okay, what's your price up here?

-Well, our price we've had to raise a price 33 cents in the last two weeks is because of what's going on in Libya.
+Well, our price, we've had to raise a price 33 cents in the last two weeks is because of what's going on in Libya.

-Uh yeah, it it's it is interesting.
+Yeah, it is interesting.

-Now it's Qaddafi.
+Now it's Gaddafi.

 Who's responsible for gasoline prices going up?

-Uh, ladies and gentlemen, there's a you know, some of the greatest stories, finest reporting, is coming out of the UK today, and I marvel at how on point a lot of it is.
+Ladies and gentlemen, there's a, you know, some of the greatest stories, finest reporting is coming out of the UK today.

-And this generally is about the program in Britain that we have in some places already here called smart meters, which gives the government the power to wirelessly control your heat, your air conditioning, your water flow, your electricity, all from the cozy central office.
+And this generally is about the program in Britain that we have in some places already here called Smart Meters, which gives the government the power to wirelessly control your heat, your air conditioning, your water flow, your electricity, all from the cozy central office.

 Think death panels in your home.

-And the ultimate method of nagging.
+I mean the ultimate method of nagging.

 Mr. Dellingpole writes about the circumstance in the UK.